 Dismissing an employee should be the last resort.
 Employers should establish facts without 'unreasonable' delay before making a staff dismissal.

-EMPLOYEE DISMISSALS: A dismissal takes place when an employer terminates their employee's contract.
+DISMISSING STAFF: A dismissal takes place if an employer terminates one of their employee's contract.

-As a rule, formal disciplinary action becomes necessary when informal methods have failed to resolve a problem.
+As a rule, formal disciplinary action becomes necessary when all informal methods have failed to resolve a problem.

 In the same way, employers should consider a dismissal as being the final course of action.

-All dismissal procedures should be fair and consistent.
-If the system fails, employees have the legal right not to get dismissed unfairly.
+Dismissal procedures should be fair and consistent.
+But, even if the system fails, employees have the legal right not to get dismissed 'unfairly'.

-This dismissal guide explains the principles for handling disciplinary situations at work.
+This section explains the principles for handling workplace dismissals and disciplinary situations at work.
 The steps cover the correct procedures up to and including employee dismissals.

-STAFF DISMISSALS: Ending your employee's contract means you have dismissed them from your employment.
+STAFF DISMISSALS: Ending an employee contract will dismiss them from your employment.
 But, even though there are various reasons for dismissing an employee, you must do it fairly.

 SOLVING WORK PROBLEMS: There will be times when employers need to solve a workplace dispute.
 Use this guide to informal discussions and formal procedures for solving disputes at work.

 WHEN STAFF RESIGN: Employers need to know the proper procedures for handling employee resignations.
 That may also include conducting an exit interview when a staff member quits work.